Paige automobile: History

-Paige also produced less-expensive range of cars between 1923-1926.
+Paige also produced a less-expensive range of cars between 1923 and 1926.
 These were sold as Jewetts and were named for the Paige company president H. M. Jewett.
 For 1927, the Jewett name changed to Junior Paige.

 Graham ownership

 The Graham Brothers bought the company on June 10, 1927.
 Joseph Graham became the new president, his brothers Robert and Ray serving as vice-president and secretary-treasurer, respectively.
 The three, together with their father, also became directors of the company.
 The corporate name soon changed to Graham-Paige Motors Corporation.
 The market agreed, and automobile production rose from 21,881 in 1927 to 73,195 for the following year, when the cars became known as Graham-Paiges.

 When the second series of 1930 cars was released (bringing out two series for a model year was widely practiced at the time), the name for the product (but not for the corporate name) changed to just Graham.